GSA/piv-guides/_networkconfig/10_ama.md

 A federal employee authenticates to the agency's intranet using a PIV credential and attempts to access an application hosted by a different federal agency.

-- The application is restricted to allow access by users who have authenticated with a valid PIV Authentication Certificate.
+- The application is restricted to allow access by only users who have authenticated with a valid PIV Authentication Certificate.
 - All other users are denied access to the application.

 This federal employee successfully accesses the other federal agency's application with minimal inputs.
 The employee is successful because: